 Where in Wales are the most popular Blue Flag beaches?

 As some of the best beaches in Wales, they’re scattered right round the coast.
 Pembrokeshire is the record-breaker: the only other county in the UK with as many flags is Devon.
-Other hotspots include Gower, Ceredigion, Snowdonia and Anglesey.
+Other hotspots include Gower, Ceredigion, Gwynedd and Anglesey.
 Surfers ride the waves at Langland Bay, Newgale and Whitesands, while kitesurfers jump them at Rest Bay and Dinas Dinlle.
 Those who love traditional seaside fun head for Tenby, Porthcawl and Barmouth.
 There are also masses of family friendly beaches to visit.

 Who awards Blue Flags?